nahumartinez/casino-machine-frontend/README.md

-# Maquina Tragamonedas
+# SpinNWin Slots

-💡 This documentation contains all the details for the frontend of the Maquina Tragaponedas React App
+💡 This documentation contains all the details for the frontend of the SpinNWin Slots React App

 ## Introduction